 Maryland has different types of intoxicated driving offenses that carry different penalties, a DUI (driving under the influence) being the more and a DWI (driving while impaired) being the less serious.

 The penalties for a second intoxicated driving offense generally depend on the classification of the offense (DUI or DWI) and whether the offense involved alcohol or drugs.

 DUIs involving alcohol and DUIs involving controlled substances carry the same penalties.
-A second offense generally will result in up to two years in jail and a maximum of $2,000 in fines.
-However, an offender who was transporting a minor passenger faces up to $3,000 for fines and a maximum of three years in jail.
+A second offense generally will result in five days to two years in jail and a maximum of $2,000 in fines.
+However, an offender who was transporting a minor passenger faces up to $3,000 in fines and a maximum of three years in jail.

 Second DUI offenders must also complete an alcohol and drug assessment and follow any resulting treatment recommendations.
 Any time the driver spends in treatment can be counted towards the required jail time.

 Drug and alcohol treatment isn't mandatory for a second DWI, but any time the driver spends in treatment can be credited against the jail sentence.